rdk/p2rank/misc/training-tutorial.md

 * `-o <dir>`: overrides previous params and places output in specified directory

-## Case study: implementing evaluating new feature
+## Case study: Implementing and evaluating new feature

 If you are reading ths tutorial there is a good chance you want to implement a new feature and evaluate if it contributes to prediction success rates.